fabiogaiera/scenes-classifier-tensorflow-lite/README.md

 TensorFlow | Keras | FastAPI | Heroku | CNN

 Hereby I am going to show a simple example that includes the most important steps in the lifecycle of a Machine Learning project.
 Do I skip any fine grained steps?
+Do I merge steps (1 step that include 2 smaller steps)?
 Yes, of course!
 And that is because my purpose is to show an example that can be shareable in a LinkedIn post.

 The application deployed in *[Heroku](https://awesome-classifier.herokuapp.com/)* available for final users is the outcome of the following steps:

 - Data Preprocessing
-- Model development
-- Model training
-- Model evaluation
+- Model Development And Training
+- Prediction On New Data
 - Model Deployment